Edris89/Realtime-FFT-Multiprocess-Class-Python3/README.md

 ### Installing

-Make sure you installed the prerequisites before going further
+Make sure you installed the prerequisites before going further.

 Step 1: Clone this repository